Helen Polley: Travel expenditure

-In 2014 Polley admitted to spending about $23,000 of taxpayer money on chartered flights between Hobart and Launceston, each lasting about 35 minutes.
-Although this was within the entitlements of all Senators of Australia depending on their geographical location.
+In 2014, Polley admitted to spending about $23,000 of taxpayer money on chartered flights between Hobart and Launceston, each lasting about 35 minutes.
+According to Polley this was within the entitlements of all Senators of Australia depending on their geographical location.

 Use of "All lives matter" slogan

-In 2020 Polley apologized after sharing the a variation of the All Lives Matter slogan that said "Instead of Black Lives Matter how about every life matters no matter what the color of your skin is", on social media in an incident that she acknowledged was "careless" and "insensitive".
+In 2020, Polley apologised after sharing the a variation of the All Lives Matter slogan that said "Instead of Black Lives Matter how about every life matters no matter what the color of your skin is", on social media in an incident that she acknowledged was "careless" and "insensitive".
 She claimed that she had been unaware of the issues with the slogan.

 Political views

-Polley is a member of Labor's Unity faction.
+Polley is a member of Labor's Right faction.
 She is a member of the Australian Workers' Union (AWU), and is linked with the Shop, Distributive and Allied Employees Association (SDA).

-Polley opposes marriage equality and voted against the Marriage Amendment Act 2017 following the Australian Marriage Law Postal Survey.
+Polley opposes same-sex marriage and voted against the Marriage Amendment Act 2017 following the Australian Marriage Law Postal Survey.

-Polley opposes reproductive rights.
+Polley opposes abortion.
 In 2006, Polley voted against the Therapeutic Goods Amendment Bill that would provide for medical abortions.
 Speaking against the Bill, Polley said:

 "I dread to think that this chamber might very well be condemning our daughters to a horrible death or complications that may remove the opportunity for them to ever conceive again."

-Senator Polley opposes assisted dying and the autonomy of the Northern Territory and Australian Capital Territory governments to legislate on the matter.
+Senator Polley opposes euthanasia and the ability of the Northern Territory and Australian Capital Territory governments to legislate on the matter.
 Polley argues "...legislation will never be able to guarantee that a human life will not be prematurely ended due to abuse or flaws within such a legislative framework", and where assisted dying has been legalised "life has been extinguished prematurely and without the consent of the person.
 Effectively, in many jurisdictions the state is killing people where voluntary euthanasia laws have been established."